OUTDOOR AFRO LEADERSHIP TRAINING

 We restore outdoor leadership back to the home.
 Applicants don’t need to have formal outdoor experience.
 We help ordinary people, the accountant, the student, the lawyer, the teacher and the musician, equip themselves with knowledge and confidence to be able to create lasting and relevant outdoor experiences for their families and their communities, drawing on the lessons of our parents and our ancestors.

-RECRUITMENT IS NOW CLOSED
+RECRUITMENT FOR 2021 IS NOW CLOSED